nomadicpeople/linux_tutorial/docs/00-Setup/01-WSL.md

 - increased file system performance.
 - support full system call compatibility.

+However, if you DO NOT plan to do heavy development on your machine, the first version is sufficient.
+At ISSAI we recommend installing the first version with the following instructions.

 ### Install WSL
 #### Prerequisites
  - You must be running Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11.